jobendik/rift/memory-bank/activeContext.md

 3. Optimize slow event handlers identified by the performance monitoring system
 4. Enhance animation performance using requestAnimationFrame and CSS transitions
 5. Document performance best practices for the team
+6. Implement throttling for high-frequency events identified in the performance dashboard
+7. Create additional test pages to validate performance improvements

 ## Current Implementation Status